 Tip #1 – Ask a friend or a family member

 They like to eat right?
 Maybe they are not the best cooks in the world, but they can definitely follow clear and simple instructions on how to do this.

-Just prepare everything ahead, leave it in the refrigerator and once the time comes remind them.
+Just prepare everything ahead, leave it in the refrigerator, and once the time comes remind them.
 Trust me, a reminder is a good thing in most things in life and when it comes to your lovely dinner, it is true twice.

-I believe that they will be more than happy to put everything in the pot, turn it on, set proper settings and keep an eye on it from time to time.
+I believe that they will be more than happy to put everything in the pot, turn it on, set proper settings, and keep an eye on it from time to time.
 Especially if you promise them, that they can go for seconds 😀

 Tip #2 – Use power outlet timer

-I don’t like that I am saying this, but in the delaying game, is the power outlet timer quick and easy solution.
+I don’t like that I am saying this, but in the delaying game, is the power outlet timer a quick and easy solution.

 But and this is a big one, please keep in mind the degradation of ingredients that I have mentioned in the beginning.
 There is nothing funny about getting food poisoning if you can prevent it or skip it altogether.